 - Sea water enters the cracks and pores in a moving plate and is heated by magma.

 - The sea water moves downwards due to gravity, becoming hotter and picking up dissolved minerals as it travels.

 - The properties of the water change as it's heated to a high temperature and it becomes very buoyant.
-A knowledge of physics is needed to understand the change in properties.
+A knowledge of physics is needed to fully understand the change in properties.

 - The hot water rushes to the surface and emerges from the sea floor in a gushing, mineral-rich geyser.

 The temperature of the vent water may be as high as 400 degrees Celsius or 750 degrees Fahrenheit at the moment of release.
 The vent water doesn't boil, however, because of the pressure of the sea water above it.